DEPRESSION TREATMENT ROOTED IN COMPASSION & NERVOUS SYSTEM CARE

-Depression can make life feel quieter, heavier, and harder to move through.
-At KDH Counseling, we offer depression therapy in Lafayette, Louisiana for teens and adults who feel overwhelmed, emotionally numb, disconnected, or exhausted by the effort of getting through the day.
+Depression can make life feel heavier, quieter, and harder to move through.
+At KDH Counseling, we provide depression therapy in Lafayette, Louisiana for teens and adults experiencing emotional numbness, exhaustion, hopelessness, burnout, or disconnection.

 WHAT DEPRESSION THERAPY CAN HELP WITH: